ANSSI-FR/MLA/doc/src/FORMAT.md

 The compression layer footer information can be retrieved by first reading the value of `sizes_info.tail_length` at the end of the layer, then reading the preceding `sizes_info.tail_length`-bytes.

+#### Why Brotli?

+We use Brotli for the compression layer because it offers a very good trade-off between compression ratio and CPU cost, is widely adopted, and has mature open-source implementations.
+Choosing a single, well-known algorithm reduces interoperability and maintenance costs.

+Note on `Opts`: the compression layer still exposes `compression_header_options` and `compression_footer_options` of type `Opts`. `Opts` is the TLV-style options mechanism used throughout the format for future-proofing (for example to carry algorithm parameters or other non-breaking additions).
+However, the current format does not include a compression *algorithm identifier* — readers and writers assume Brotli.
+In other words, there is a TLV options mechanism available for parameters, but there is no compression-algorithm agility (no generic compression algorithm enum/selector) in this version of the format.

+If multiple compression algorithms are needed, the format can be extended to include an explicit compression algorithm identifier (and per-algorithm options) while preserving backwards compatibility via the existing `Opts` mechanism.

 ### MLA entries stream

 The layer `entries_layer_magic` ASCII magic is "MLAENAAA".